AbdullahShareef79/Robot-Nurse-/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact
-For questions, suggestions, or collaboration inquiries, please contact:
+For questions, suggestions, or collaboration inquiries, please contact :
 - **Developer**: Abdullah Shareef
 - **Email**: abdullahshareef7945512@gmail.com

 ---
 **University of Trier | Pepper Robot Project | Nursery Screening**